Ex Astris Scientia

 Q: You give away all the essential plot information about episodes.
 Why are there no spoiler warnings?

 A: The whole site is a spoiler and it wouldn't be possible otherwise.
-If you don't want to be spoiled you can read hardly anything of it anyway.
+If you don't want to be spoiled you can read hardly anything of it.
 Even if the rest of the site didn't reveal very much, I don't feel like marking episode reviews with spoiler warnings.
-To see spoiler-free summaries you can go to TrekToday.

 Q: Your links page is fine, but it doesn't refer me to the exact stuff I'm looking for on other sites.
 You may consider putting more direct links to similar topics on other sites into your articles.

-A: No, because of extremely bad experience with that.
-As much as I myself would like to provide more context-related external links in my articles, it is a bottomless pit.
-Links to external sub-pages have a half-life of no more than a couple of months.
-While it is already bothersome when websites go offline or switch to another server, webmasters who keep moving around their files and directories on the same server are a pain of the ass even if it is not their intention.
-And visitors who complain to me about other sites being down because they don't notice that they have clicked on an external link are even more annoying.
+A: Sorry, but I will even further reduce the number of links to external sub-pages because they have a half-life of less than two years.
+While it is already troublesome when websites go offline altogether or switch to another server, webmasters who keep moving around their files and directories on the same server or switch to a new CMS are a pain in the ass even if it is not their intention.

 Q: What are the Star Trek Fact Files?